The Patriot Post® · Mastering the Art of the BIG Lie

-For those who still find the BIG Lie comparison too strident, I refer you to Jacob Hornberger’s paraphrase of the esteemed classical liberal economist Friedrich von Hayek: “There is no difference in principle, between the economic philosophy of Nazism, socialism, communism, and fascism and that of the American welfare state and regulated economy.”
+For those who still find the Big Lie comparison too strident, I refer you to Future of Freedom Foundation president Jacob Hornberger’s paraphrase of the esteemed classical liberal economist Friedrich von Hayek: “There is no difference in principle, between the economic philosophy of Nazism, socialism, communism, and fascism and that of the American welfare state and regulated economy.”

 British historian Dr. John Joseph Ray followed, “The Big Lie of the late 20th century was that Nazism was Rightist.
 It was in fact typical of the Leftism of its day.
 It was only to the Right of Stalin’s Communism.”

 As for Obama’s Biggest Lies, it’s difficult to pick just one, given that his entire presidency is predicated on a lie.
 Indeed, his whole life is a lie.
 Even his official White House bio begins, “His story is the American story – values from the heartland, a middle-class upbringing in a strong family…”

 Surely one of Obama’s Biggest Lies was his 2008 election night assertion, “The dream of our founders is alive!”
 Does any right-thinking person now seriously believe that his agenda to supplant Rule of Law with rule of men is consistent with our nation’s founding principles of Liberty, “endowed by our creator?”
 Of course not.

 His sycophantic constituents, however, are another matter.
 They were too dullard then, and most are still too ignorant to realize they’ve been lied to.
 The Big Lie remains so big that, cascades of facts not withstanding, they adamantly cling to hope that there is another explanation.